unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 ### Extended

-MVUx extends the MVU model by harnessing powerful features that make it easier to track asynchronous requests to a remote server or other long running data-sources, and display the resulting data appropriately.
+MVUX extends the MVU model by harnessing powerful features that make it easier to track asynchronous requests to a remote server or other long running data-sources, and display the resulting data appropriately.

-The key features Uno Platform provides in the MVUx toolbox are:
+The key features Uno Platform provides in the MVUX toolbox are:

 - [Metadata](#Metadata)
 - [Code generation](#Code-Generation)